whackengine/whack/Notebook/ideas.md

 ## foam

-A 2D physics engine that is a fork of an old Flash library.
+A 2D physics engine that is a fork of an old Flash library, but designed for Whack.

-## mysql
+## prisma

-A series of packages for performing MySQL database migration and seeding and for MySQL database access using a schema.
+A Whack equivalent of the Prisma framework from Node.js.

 ## express